 Currently the preliminary Engineering Report on drainage is adequate to move the Project through the Land Use process.
-The Petitioner is committed to keep runoffs generated by the Project on site.
 A more in-depth study will be done for the county entitlement process.

 The development of the HoKua Place and the Farm Lots will not impact the streams balance, quality, flood, decline in habitat value or increase pollutants in the stream.
-All run-offs generated by the Project is not intended to reach the stream.
+All run-offs from the project is not intended to reach the stream.

-Page 7, Cumulative Impacts:
+Page 8, Cumulative Impacts: